 Evan Konwiser, vice president of marketing and global product, follows a similar strategy when departing on a flight from New York to Europe (though he may watch one show to “settle in”).
 He then will try to sleep through the in-flight breakfast and eat a protein-rich meal when he lands.

 “You can grab something on the ground, but you can’t grab more sleep,” he explains.

-Konwiser says eating meals at the appropriate local time is key to resetting his clock and combatting fatigue.
+Konwiser says eating meals at the appropriate local time is key to resetting his clock and combatting fatigue, including travel fatigue.
 He also uses caffeine strategically to adjust, loading up in the morning and cutting himself off around 4 p.m. so he can go to sleep at a reasonable time.